PiRK/cashaddr-converter/README.md

 # CashAddr Converter

-This repository is a go implementation of the cashaddr and copay Bitcoin Cash address formats.
-The intent is to provide a command line tool, a reference implementation, and a microservice for use by the Bitcoin Cash community.
+This repository is a go implementation of the cashaddr and copay address formats.
+The intent is to provide a command line tool, a reference implementation, and a microservice for use by the eCash community.

 # Prerequisites